abechanta/vscode-ext-paged-media/README.md

 ![](media/cover4.png)

-## Install
+## Installation

-Currently, we support only installing via git clone followed by vscode debug execution.
+For users, you can install this extension via vscode extension marketplace.

+-	On vscode, press Ctrl+Shift+X for opening "Extension" view
+-	In search box, type "paged-media" and find this extension named "vscode-ext-paged-media"
+-	Then, clink "install" button

+For developers, you can clone code for debugging and/or developing.

--	On Windows 10 (can be done on macOS), for developers:
+-	On Windows 10 (can be done on macOS):

 	1. Clone code as below: